Tell us about it - Our Pharmacy Consultants have sold and opened pharmacies for over 20 years.

-First, your privacy is our priority.
-We understand that you do not want anyone knowing you are even thinking about selling your Pharmacy and we understand why, so that’s why we require NDA’s for all interested parties.
-We never share your information with anyone without discussing it with you first.
+Your standard of privacy is important to us; we make it a priority.
+Most pharmacy owners don’t want anyone knowing that they are thinking about selling; that’s why we require NDA’s for all interested parties.
+We never share your information with anyone without discussing it with your first.

-Next, if you decide to have us sell your Pharmacy, we will assign one of our licensed Pharmacists with more than 20 years’ experience in selling and opening retail Pharmacies to be your Project Manager.
-Your Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way to take the stress out of, what can be, a very stressful process.
+After your free consultation, if you decide to have us sell your Pharmacy, we will assign one of our licensed Pharmacists to be your Project Manager.
+Your Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way.

-Finally, we create a detailed Pharmacy Review that includes all the important details about your Pharmacy and we only share that with qualified interested parties who have signed an NDA after being approved by you.
+Later on, we will create a detailed Pharmacy Review that includes all the important details about your Pharmacy.
+We only share that review with qualified interested parties who have signed an NDA after being approved by you.

-*Plus we have a database of pre-qualified and screened buyers that we use to help find you the perfect buyer quickly and discreetly.
+*Our database of pre-qualified and screened buyers helps us to find you the perfect buyer quickly and discreetly.

 PRS is a Different Kind of Broker…

 PRS is the ONLY Pharmacy ownership and brokerage consultant endorsed by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent Pharmacies.

 To date, PRS has sold, transferred, or opened over 500 independent Pharmacies and we have worked in all 50 states.
 We are fully insured, licensed and accredited.

 Don’t just take our word for it, listen to one of our hundreds of happy clients…